Prerequisites

 For this tutorial, we will be using Viem to interact with the MiniEVM and ERC20Factory contract.
 If you do not have Viem installed, follow the installation instructions.Project Setup

-First, we need to create a new directory for our project.src
+First, we need to create a new directory for our project.src: For our contract source codeabis: For our contract ABIs

-abis
+abis directory.

 Predeployed contract

-contract is automatically deployed on all MiniEVM rollup as part of the chain’s bootstrapping process
+TheERC20Factory contract is automatically deployed on all MiniEVM rollup as part of the chain’s bootstrapping process

-To obtain the address of the factory contract, query {ROLLUP_REST_URL}/minievm/evm/v1/contracts/erc20_factory
+To obtain the address of the factory contract, query {ROLLUP_REST_URL}/minievm/evm/v1/contracts/erc20_factory.

-refers to the REST endpoint URL of the rollup from which you want to retrieve the address.
+{ROLLUP_REST_URL} refers to the REST endpoint URL of the rollup from which you want to retrieve the address.

 For example, you can use the following curl command: